 Building relationships is one of the most important things you can do in growing a company brand.
+This is especially true if you own an eCommerce company and need to want to expand your branding awareness outside of the internet.
 To achieve customer success and loyalty, developing more personalized relationships with businesses has become a new goal.

 Those of you in Houston who own a business have a lot of opportunities to build relationships on this level.
 If you're used to finding leads by promoting yourself, you'll have to walk a fine line between promotion and building friendships.